(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - For the sun rose with its scorching heat and withered the grass, and its flower fell, and the beauty of its appearance perished.
 In this way also, the rich man will wither in his pursuits.

-- Blessed is the man who endures a trial, because after becoming approved, he will receive the crown of life that God promised to the men who show preference(2)“show preference” The Greek word used here is “ἀγαπάω” (agapao), which is the verb form of “ἀγάπη” (agape), typically translated “love”.
+- Blessed is the man who endures a trial, because after having become approved, he will receive the crown of life that God promised to the men who show preference(2)“show preference” The Greek word used here is “ἀγαπάω” (agapao), which is the verb form of “ἀγάπη” (agape), typically translated “love”.
 However, unlike our English word “love” – which primarily speaks of affection and feelings – agape centers on preference.
 In the verb form, it literally means “to prefer” or “show preference for”.
 In the New Testament, that usually means “moral preference”, or “actively preferring what God prefers” in what we do, not just in what we feel.
 It’s the “love” based on will, choice, decision, and action; not feelings.
 (Feelings-based love is the Greek word “φιλέω” (phileó), which properly means “brotherly love/affection”.) to Him.

 - Let no one who’s being tempted say: “I’m tempted by God.”
 For God is unable to be tempted by evil, and He tempts no one.